Conference Agenda

 • Registration by VPPPA National Office

-• Session 4 by Veolia
+• Session 4 by John Dyer with Veolia North America

 • Session 3 by Ken Bickerton with Phase Associates along with Luanne Shaffer, Jimmy Starr, and Tyler Maurer with MI Windows and Doors